Preparing Yourself to Challenge Bigotry and Prejudice

-It’s clear that one voice in one moment does not stop bias.
-Bias is insidious, arriving in many forms and many voices.
+It’s clear that one voice in one moment does not stop bigotry or prejudice.
+Bigotry is insidious, arriving in many forms and many voices.
 Insults and put-downs, like the rest of the English language, are ever-evolving.
 As people use language to create new ways to ostracize and hurt others, we hope the strategies in this guidebook can be adapted and adjusted to keep pace.

-Every moment that bias goes unanswered is a moment that allows its roots to grow deeper and stronger.
-Bias left unanswered is bias tacitly approved.
+Every moment that bigotry goes unanswered is a moment that allows its roots to grow deeper and stronger.
+Bigotry left unanswered is bigotry tacitly approved.
 If you don’t speak up, you are saying, in your silence, that you condone it.

 In moving forward, consider the basics: